-November 30, 2017 - End of Day, Anywhere on Earth (EoD, AoE, UTC -12 hrs.)
+December 15, 2024 - End of Day, Anywhere on Earth (EoD, AoE, UTC -12 hrs.)

 Nominations will be reviewed for the quality and impact of the candidate's service contributions.
 Successful nominations will demonstrate a sustained and/or enduring contribution to the computing community.
 Nominations can focus on an important body of service contributions over a significant period of time, or one particularly influential contribution.
 The award generally is given to an individual, but can be awarded to a small group of individuals in a case where the contribution is fully shared among them.

 Nominations for the ACM Distinguished Service Award should be submitted using the online nomination form.
 Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the candidate and who can address the candidate’s impact on the broader community.

 Name, address, and email address of the candidate (person being nominated).
 It is ACM’s policy not to tell candidates who has nominated or endorsed them.